LiamFallon213/DnD/Plot/Plot things/The 5 Heros.md

 They were successful, but [[Julius Higeki]] then turned on his allies.
 Having seen the devastation of war twice now, he couldn't let this world die too.

-[[Julius Higeki|Julius]] decided that if the godsweren'tt going to protect this world, he'd make his own.
-He did this secretly.
-However when the others found out, it caused the party to split.
+[[Julius Higeki|Julius]] decided that if the gods weren't going to protect this world, he'd make his own.
+He did this secretly, when it failed the party learned about it.
+This caused a split.

+[[Julius Higeki|Julius]] has spent decades trying to figure out what went wrong.

 [[Julius Higeki|Julius]] dealt with each of them seperetly.